Return to Index

 No artificial sweetener is allowed on the market until the FDA has deemed them safe for use by the public, including people with diabetes.
 And, because sucralose is not recognized as a carbohydrate by the body, it has no effect on blood glucose levels.
 But, as with any nutrition concerns, people with diabetes should consult their doctor for individual dietary advice.

 Is Sucralose Safe for Kids?

-Although the safety of sucralose has been confirmed for all people of all ages, good judgment must prevail when allowing children to consume low-calorie products.
-A child's body is growing so quickly that substituting nutritious, growth-supporting carbohydrates with non-nutritive sweeteners may not a good idea.
-Energy from carbohydrates is extremely important to a growing child's body, and artificial sweeteners supply no growth-supporting energy whatsoever.
+Although the safety of sucralose has been confirmed for all people of all ages, good judgment must prevail when allowinghealthy children of normal weight to consume low-calorie products.
+A child's body is growing so quickly that substituting nutritious, growth-supporting foods with non-nutritive sweeteners may not a good idea.
 Aside from running the risk of your child missing essential nutrients, allowing over-consumption of low-calorie foods lays the foundation for a lifetime of unhealthy eating habits.

 Sucralose has been approved for use in baked goods and beverages to frozen desserts, gelatins, and even salad dressings.